John Honeyman: Later years

-Fact or Legend?
+Fact or legend debate

 The role Honeyman played in the Revolutionary War has been debated for some time.
 The first written record of his involvement with Washington appears to be his grandson Judge John Van Dyke's "An Unwritten Account of a Spy of Washington," which appeared in Our Home magazine in 1873, nearly 100 years later.
 Van Dyke is said to have relied on details he got from one of Honeyman's daughters, Van Dyke's Aunt Jane Honeyman who died in 1836.
 Judge Van Dyke's son, John Charles Van Dyke, the author of The Desert, added that "documents discovered in the Secretary of State's office at Trenton go to confirm it," without identifying the documents further.
 In his autobiography, John C. Van Dyke also wrote, "My father was much with him (Honeyman) in his later years, and he had fragments of the story from the spy's own lips, but the spy was never very communicative."

-Doubters point to the lack of direct evidence to support the spy story including the fact that the letter from Washington that protected the Honeyman family has never been seen outside the family.
+Doubters point to the lack of direct evidence to support the spy story, including the fact that the letter from Washington that protected the Honeyman family has never been seen outside the family.
 Some find it odd that a document of such apparent historic value has never surfaced publicly.
 Author Alexander Rose notes that "not once is John Honeyman mentioned in Washington's voluminous correspondence and papers" and that "upon meeting Honeyman, a veteran of the British army, Washington would have been more likely to recruit him as a sergeant than as a spy."

 Supporters argue that the lack of direct evidence merely points to the excellent job Honeyman, and Washington, did concealing his actions as a spy.
 Some have offered circumstantial evidence to support the spy story.
 Historians have pointed out that several legal actions brought against Honeyman for being a Tory appear to have been dismissed.
 Honeyman even sought compensation for losses he suffered during the war, something that a Tory would not have considered.
 While other Tories were forced to flee to Nova Scotia after the war, Honeyman remained in New Jersey.
 In fact, it is known that Honeyman purchased several tracts of land after the war, which raises the question of how a simple weaver with a rather large family could afford to make these purchases without some special income.
 John C. Van Dyke records that Honeyman "had always been considered a poor man, and his neighbors were much surprised when he died leaving about twelve thousand dollars.
 That was a large sum in those days...."
 That is evidence, to some, that he received compensation for his role in the war.